 In the face of opaque institutional protocols, community college students often don’t know where to turn when making critical academic decisions.
 Colleges recognize these threats and have largely turned to Guided Pathways as a means to bolster student success and institutional sustainability.

 However, ineffective redesign risks introducing a partially reformed system that continues to fail students—and the college’s budget—as it increases initiative fatigue among deans and faculty.

 Use this toolkit to accelerate the implementation of Guided Pathways on your campus.

-This resource is part of the Design Student-Centered Guided Pathways to Achieve Strategic Goals Roadmap.
+This resource is part of the Streamline Onboarding and Promote First Year Student Success Roadmap.
 Access the Roadmap for stepwise guidance with additional tools and research.

 Use this tool to ensure your mapping process follows the most efficient order and includes all necessary requirements.

 Faculty and staff engagement can be an obstacle to pathways success.
 Emphasize the central role of the student perspective to alleviate uncertainty and opposition from faculty.

 St. Petersburg College brings together faculty, advisors, and administrative staff in two hour speed sequencing sessions to identify the right courses to include in their program maps.
 Follow these steps to implement your own streamlined program-mapping process.